Kyle-Law/devium/README.md

 - Remove friends.
 - Add posts.
 - Add comment to posts.
-- Having newsfeed page based on the friends list.
+- Having a newsfeed page based on the friends list.
 - Ability to login with facebook.
 - Edit setting and profile information.